lesliefinlayson/Pyber_Challenge/README.md

 _Total Drivers by City Type_

 Urban cities have the greatest number of drivers.
-Total number of drivers for urban cities is ofver thirty times greater than rural cities and almost five times greater than suburban cities.
+Total number of drivers for urban cities is over thirty times greater than rural cities and almost five times greater than suburban cities.

 _Total Fares by City Type_